jupyter/nbgrader/nbgrader/docs/source/plugins/zipcollect-plugin.rst

     nbgrader zip_collect --collector=mycollector.MyCollector

-which will use your custom processor rather than the built-in one.
+which will use your custom collector rather than the built-in one.

 API
 ^^^